sliit-foss/cyborgs-pharmacy/README.md

 # Introduction
-PMS - Pharmacy Management System is a system developed by Team Cyborgs to overcome the efficiency, security and reliability issues of the current manual system and in turn improving the overall productivity of a pharmacy.
+Cyborgs Pharmacy Management System is a system developed by Team Cyborgs to overcome the efficiency, security and reliability issues of the current manual system and in turn improving the overall productivity of a pharmacy.

 ## Components
   - User Management